JohanDevl/Export_Trakt_4_Letterboxd/README.md

 The tagging strategy ensures that:

 - `latest` always points to the most recent stable build (main branch)
-- `develop` always points to the most recent development build (dev branch)
+- `develop` always points to the most recent development build (develop branch)
 - Specific versions are available for production stability
 - You can also use major or minor version tags (e.g., `v1` or `v1.0`)